xeviff/internet-sla-monitoring/README.md

-# Internet Service Level Agreement Monitoring Docker Stack with Prometheus, Grafana and a little python ports checker
+# Internet Service Level Agreement Monitoring Docker Stack with Prometheus, Grafana and a small python ports checker.

 > To learn more about the python ports checker use, please visit this page: https://github.com/xeviff/pyOpenPortsChecker4Prometheus